jessfraz/hashtag-pull/README.md

+**NOTE:** As of a long time ago, I have not been keeping up with any of the API changes.
+If you want to maintain this, go ahead.
+But currently it is not and has not been kept up to date with the APIs.

 ### Twitter, Vine, and Instagram Hashtag Feed
 Get all Twitter and Vine posts with a certain hashtag, print the feed, and save to a database for future use.